aerosol/git-extract/README.md

 # git-extract
-Use fzf to extract files into clean commits from WIP branches
+Use [fzf](https://github.com/junegunn/fzf) to extract files into clean commits from work-in-progress branches

 ## usage